Kobayashi Maru

-The Kobayashi Maru is a training exercise in the Star Trek franchise designed to test the character of Starfleet Academy cadets in a no-win scenario.
-The Kobayashi Maru test was first depicted in the 1982 film Star Trek II: The Wrath of Khan, and it has since been referred to and depicted in numerous other Star Trek media.
+The Kobayashi Maru is a fictional spacecraft training exercise in the Star Trek continuity.
+It is designed by Starfleet Academy to place Starfleet cadets in a no-win scenario.
+The Kobayashi Maru test was invented for the 1982 film Star Trek II: The Wrath of Khan, and it has since been referred to and depicted in numerous other Star Trek media.

-The notional goal of the exercise is to rescue the civilian spaceship Kobayashi Maru, which is damaged and stranded in dangerous territory.
-The cadet being evaluated must decide whether to attempt to rescue the Kobayashi Maru—endangering their ship and crew—or leave the Kobayashi Maru to certain destruction.
+The nominal goal of the exercise is to rescue the civilian fuel ship Kobayashi Maru, which is damaged and stranded in neutral territory between the Federation and the Klingon Empire.
+The cadet being evaluated must decide whether to attempt to rescue the Kobayashi Maru—endangering their ship and crew—or leave Kobayashi Maru to certain destruction.
 If the cadet chooses to attempt a rescue, an insurmountable enemy force attacks their vessel.
-By reprogramming the test itself, James T. Kirk became the only cadet to defeat the Kobayashi Maru situation.
+It is described as testing the character of cadets rather than their actual skills, acclimating them to the emotional toll of defeat.
+A key plot point of many depictions is James T. Kirk becoming the only cadet to rescue Kobayashi Maru by hacking the simulation instead.

 The phrase "Kobayashi Maru" has entered the popular lexicon as a reference to a no-win scenario.
 The term is also sometimes used to invoke Kirk's decision to "change the conditions of the test."

 Depiction

 The test is introduced in the opening of Star Trek II: The Wrath of Khan, with Lieutenant Saavik commanding her crew on a bridge simulator.
 They receive a distress call from the Kobayashi Maru and enter the Klingon Neutral Zone to rescue it.
 The crew loses contact with the civilian ship and three Klingon vessels attack.
 With the bridge crew dead and the ship badly damaged, Saavik orders the crew to abandon ship and the simulation ends.
 When Saavik says the test is unfair because there is no way to win, Admiral James T. Kirk replies that a starship captain might face an actual "no-win scenario".
 Later in the film, Kirk reveals that he beat the Kobayashi Maru as a cadet on his third attempt by reprogramming the simulation to make it possible to rescue the ship, and that he does not actually believe in the idea of a no-win scenario.

-The 2009 film Star Trek shows an alternate timeline's version of Cadet Kirk defeating the Kobayashi Maru test.
+The 2009 film Star Trek shows an alternate timeline's version of Cadet Kirk defeating the Kobayashi Maru test; in contrast to the original timeline where Kirk was commended for his unorthodox approach, this version of Kirk receives an academic reprimand for violating the spirit of the test.

-The test is also depicted in the Star Trek: Prodigy episode "Kobayashi" (2022).
-Dal, who is struggling as the starship Protostar's captain and is not familiar with Starfleet's test, repeats the simulation many times.
-Every attempt ends in his ship's destruction, adding to his despondence.
-A holographic version of Spock advises Dal that "the needs of the many outweigh the needs of the few," and Dal realizes he needs to listen to his crew more often.
+The test is also depicted in the Star Trek: Prodigy episode "Kobayashi".
+Dal, who is struggling as the starship Protostar's captain and does not understand the purpose of the Kobayashi Maru, repeats the simulation many times.
+Every attempt ends in failure, adding to his despondence.
+A holographic version of Spock advises Dal that "the needs of the many outweigh the needs of the few," and Dal finally solves the problem while realizing that he needs to listen to his crew more often.